-Considering the growing international interest in China, this volume will appeal to readers interested in China’s contemporary society in general, and its language, culture and identity.
-It will be a useful resource for academics, researchers and students in the field of applied linguistics, language education and Chinese cultural studies, and can also be adopted as a reference book for undergraduate courses relating to language, identity and culture.
+Considering the growing international interest in China, this volume will appeal to readers interested in China’s contemporary society in general, its language, culture and identity.
+It will be a useful resource for academics, researchers and students in the field of applied linguistics, language education and Chinese cultural studies and can also be adopted as a reference book for undergraduate courses relating to language, identity and culture.

 Table of Contents

 Introduction; 1.
-China and ‘Being Chinese’; 2.
+China and "Being Chinese"; 2.
 English in China: Education Policies, Changing Roles and Chinese Identity; 3.
-‘English Learning with Chinese Characteristics’ or "Ti-yong Dilemma"?; 4.
+"English Learning with Chinese Characteristics" or "Ti-yong Dilemma"?; 4.
 Q Methodology: A Semi-Quantitative Approach to Discourse Analysis; 5.
-Q Sort Results: An Overview of Existing Discourses About English and ‘Being Chinese’; 6.
-Grounded Theory, Keyword Approach and Critical Discourse Analysis; 7.
-"When We See A Foreigner in the Streets, we are No Long Too Surprised as if We See a Monster.
+Q Sort Results: An Overview of Existing Discourses About English and "Being Chinese"; 6.
+Grounded Theory, Keywords Approach and Critical Discourse Analysis; 7.
+"When We See A Foreigner in the Streets, we are No Longer Too Surprised as if We See a Monster.
 It’s all Commonplace Now, they are Like Us as People": Development of a Chinese Plus Global Identity; 8.
-"There Used to be a Thinking That all Countries in the World Were Very Hostile Towards China, But After You Understand More, It Turns Out That They are Not That Hostile": ‘Multiple Worlds’ and ‘English-Speaking Self’; 9.
-Mandarin and Plurality of ‘Being Chinese’; 10.
-‘Being Chinese’ in the Global World; Epilogue
+"There Used to be a Thinking That all Countries in the World Were Very Hostile Towards China, But After You Understand More, It Turns Out That They are Not That Hostile": "Multiple Worlds" and "English-Speaking Self"; 9.
+Mandarin and the Plurality of "Being Chinese"; 10.
+"Being Chinese" in the Global World; Epilogue